awsdocs/aws-kms-developer-guide/doc_source/asymm-create-key.md

 1. To create an asymmetric KMS key, in **Key type,** choose **Asymmetric**\.

-   For information about how to create an symmetric KMS key in the AWS KMS console, see [Creating symmetric KMS keys \(console\)](create-keys.md#create-keys-console)\.
+   For information about how to create an symmetric encryption KMS key in the AWS KMS console, see [Creating symmetric encryption KMS keys \(console\)](create-keys.md#create-keys-console)\.

 1. To create an asymmetric KMS key for public key encryption, in **Key usage**, choose **Encrypt and decrypt**\.
 Or, to create an asymmetric KMS key for signing messages and verifying signatures, in **Key usage**, choose **Sign and verify**\.

-   For help choosing a key usage value, see [Selecting the key usage](symm-asymm-choose.md#symm-asymm-choose-key-usage)\.
+   For help choosing a key usage value, see [Selecting the key usage](key-types.md#symm-asymm-choose-key-usage)\.

 1. Select a specification \(**Key spec**\) for your asymmetric KMS key\.

    Often the key spec that you select is determined by regulatory, security, or business requirements\.
 It might also be influenced by the size of messages that you need to encrypt or sign\.
 In general, longer encryption keys are more resistant to brute\-force attacks\.

-   For help choosing a key spec, see [Selecting the key spec](symm-asymm-choose.md#symm-asymm-choose-key-spec)\.
+   For help choosing a key spec, see [Selecting the key spec](key-types.md#symm-asymm-choose-key-spec)\.

 1. Choose **Next**\.